 Justice and Community

 By the end of the semester, most students find themselves focused on the important reasons that led them to pursue a legal education in the first place – to do justice and to serve the community.
 Students serve on the front lines: as student lawyers, they have their own caseload and, with the backing of the supervising attorneys, they are responsible for all aspects of client representation.
 Students come to know their clients on a very personal level, gaining an appreciation for the unique challenges faced by people with HIV/AIDS, and as a result are often deeply inspired by their clients’ struggles and successes.
-Their work in the AIDS/HIV and Cancer Legal Project enhances their skills, confidence and commitment to serve, whether in a public interest career, or in a pro bono complement to private practice.
+Their work in the Health Justice Clinic enhances their skills, confidence and commitment to serve, whether in a public interest career, or in a pro bono complement to private practice.